 Logistics for WUHE Walk

-- Walk with Dr. Godby in Tennessee, Kentucky, Indiana, Illinois, and Wisconsin through towns along the way.
+- August 24 to September 24, you can walk with Dr. Godby in towns and cities in Montana: Bozeman, Helena, and Missoula; Idaho: Coeur d’alene; and Washington State: Spokane, Moses Lake, Ellensburg, and Seattle.
 Walkers are responsible for their own transportation, to and from the walk, and must be wearing extremely reflective gear for safety on the highway.
 The walking route from town to town is the Google “walking” route, exactly as on the itinerary.
 Please see itinerary link below!
+Please contact Dr. Godby, 530-400-1385 with questions or suggestions.

 - Communities along, or near the route, are encouraged to organize and schedule as many educational health events as possible, in such locations as: schools, libraries, churches, medical offices, restaurants, or other places in town where people gather.

 - Each day’s walk will take approximately 7-9 hours, depending on the day’s scheduled distance, and the many conversations along the way.
-The average miles per day is about 24.
-Most days, the walk will begin about 8 am, and end about 4-5 pm, depending on local events planned, and other unforeseen factors
+The average miles per day is about 25.
+Most days, the walk will begin about 8 am, and end about 4-5 pm, depending on local events planned, and other unforeseen factors.

 - Topics of community forums include, but not limited to: Vitamin D, access to safe drinking water, exercise, fitness, access to fruit and vegetables, nutrition, mental health, and safe and walkable neighborhoods.
 Your ideas are welcome!